gisle/isoweek/README.rst

     and more compact format.

 *classmethod* Week.withdate(*date*)
-    Return the week that contains the given date
+    Return the week that contains the given datetime.date.

 *classmethod* Week.weeks_of_year(*year*)
     Returns an iterator over the weeks of the given year.